mypaint/mypaint/BUILDING.md

 at version 2.0.0-alpha or later, as well as [mypaint-brushes](https://github.com/mypaint/mypaint-brushes) This has to be built from scratch for most systems.

+MyPaint and libmypaint benefit dramatically from autovectorization and other compiler optimizations.
+You may want to set your CFLAGS before compiling (for gcc):

+    $ export CFLAGS='-Ofast -ftree-vectorize -fopt-info-vec-optimized -march=native -mtune=native -funsafe-math-optimizations -funsafe-loop-optimizations'

 * [Debian-style package builder for libmypaint][LIBDEB]
 * [Generic libmypaint build instructions][LIB]
 * [MyPaint's Ubuntu PPA][PPA]